-For vessels where the best possible operational characteristics are vital, the Captain’s first choice will be to place the X-STERN® towards the weather instead of the bow.
-When placing the stern towards the weather, the X-STERN® has a major effect on the vessel’s capabilities and flexibility.
+For vessels where the best possible operational characteristics are vital, the Captain’s first choice will be to place the X-STERN towards the weather instead of the bow.
+When placing the stern towards the weather, the X-STERN has a major effect on the vessel’s capabilities and flexibility.
 Stern first, the vessel will be less influenced by weather, and pitch motion and wave drift will be reduced.
-The aft working sector increases.
-The work deck aft is enclosed, with no sea on deck or ice build-up and increased safety for crew, cargo and equipment.
+The work deck aft is enclosed, with no sea on deck or ice build-up and increased safety for crew, passengers, cargo and equipment.
 Deeper drafts increase the benefits.

 The advantages include: